 First some basic assumptions.
 People tend to follow the laws of physics, at least some times.
 The law being considered is: an object at rest tends to stay at rest until kicked in the butt.
 Also, a body in motion tends to stay in motion until wacked upside the head.
 Another way to say it is that generally people don’t change unless and until they have to.
 They’d rather keep doing what they’re doing even if it doesn’t work, or if what they are doing causes them and others pain.
 For most, change isn’t considered until the pain of what they are doing is greater than the fear of change (the unknown).

-Our belief is that some thoughts/feelings are good and some are not.
+Our belief in general is that some thoughts/feelings are good and some are not.
 Love, joy, compassion are good, fear, anger, sadness are not.
-But a law of the universe is that a circle, made up of light and dark, rules.
+When something happens that I like, then it is good (and we are blessed) but when something happens that we don’t like the it is bad (and I guess we are not blessed) But a law of the universe is that all of the universe and everything in that universe is a circle, made up of light and dark, yin and yang rules.
 One is not good and the other bad.
 Each part just is.
 In order for us to finally change our behavior, we must accept the strength and wisdom of the dark as well as the strength and wisdom of the light.
 The upshot of this is that just because I wish it, doesn’t guarantee that what I wish is the best outcome.
 As an example, I might wish for a new job and when I don’t get it I wonder why.
 Maybe it’s because something even better is coming down the trail.
 If you took the job you thought you should take, then the one that would have been better won’t be available.
-Like it our not, things happen for a reason.
-There are lessons to be learned that go beyond the three R’s.
+Like it or not, things happen for a reason.
+Someday we might understand the reason, but exactly when that might happen is unknown.
+There are lessons to be learned that go way beyond the three R’s.

-In a simplification, the left side of the brain that requires logic and rational evidence that can be seen and measured is not enough.
-The right side of the brain has an entirely different language, belief system, and has access to different dimensions than does the left side.
+In a simplification, it is the left side of the brain that requires logic and rational evidence that can be seen and measured and that is good , but is not enough.
+The right side of the brain has an entirely different non-verbal language, belief system, and has access to different reality dimensions than does the left side.
 Again, neither side is right and the other wrong.
 Both are necessary if we want to tap into all of the resources that are available for us.
 For most Western Culture folks, the left brain is dominant and has become use to that dominance because we are accustomed to listening to the voices of the left brain.
 They tend to be insistent and quite loud.
 The voices of the right side tend to be quiet and more often use sound or color and experience to communicate.
 Many of us are not comfortable with the right brain’s language.

-As differs from the left’s thoughts, plans and interference that requires effort and work to make happen, the right side suggests that we just allow for the possibility.
+As differs from the left brain’s thoughts, plans and interference that requires effort and work to make happen, the right side of the brain suggests that we just allow for the possibility.
 Kind of a Hmmmm, I wonder what would happen if - .